Farzad Nazem

 Farzad Nazem (فرزاد ناظم; born 1961), also known as Zod Nazem, is an Iranian-born American executive and businessman.
 He was Yahoo!'s chief technology officer, and one of its longest-serving executives.
 On May 30, 2007, at age 45, he announced that he would retire and leave Yahoo! in June of that year.
 Since retirement, Nazem has spent most of his time on investments, and philanthropy.

 Early life

 Farzad Nazem was born in 1961, in Tehran, Pahlavi Iran (now Iran).
 He began working at the young age of 13 and paid his way through college.

-At the age of 19, he graduated with a B.S. degree in computer science from the California Polytechnic State University, San Luis Obispo.
+At the age of 19, he graduated with a B.S. degree in computer science with high honors from the California Polytechnic State University, San Luis Obispo.